GsagnIk03/charkha-lifestyle-backend/README.md

-  s3://<bucket>` and invalidate the CloudFront cache — pass those in as secrets/env vars in whatever CI you set up there, since this repo's stack is the only place they're created.
+  s3://<bucket>` and invalidate the CloudFront cache — pass those in as secrets/env vars in whatever CI you set up there, since this repo's stack is the only place they're created. s3://<bucket>` and invalidate the CloudFront cache — pass those in as secrets/env vars in whatever CI you set up there, since this repo's stack is the only place they're created.